Hire in Belgium

-A holiday schedule may be determined by an applicable CBA or by the company council.
-Otherwise, the employee and the employer will agree on annual leave dates.
-Employees are generally entitled to take at least two weeks of uninterrupted leave between May 1 and October 31.
-Unused annual leave entitlements, in general, cannot be carried over to the following calendar year.
+A holiday schedule may be set by an applicable collective agreement or by the company council.
+Otherwise, the employee and employer agree on annual leave dates.
+Employees are generally entitled to take at least two weeks’ uninterrupted leave between 1 May and 31 October.

 During annual leave, employees are entitled to both “ordinary” and “double” holiday pay (vakantiegeld/ pécule de vacances).
 Double holiday pay is a supplementary amount of holiday pay.
 It is equivalent to 92% of the gross monthly salary of the employee.
 Employees who did not work full time during the preceding calendar year will receive 1/12th of that amount per month of work performed (or what is considered equivalent) in the preceding calendar year.